-Ipswich Town will, weather permitting, host Hull City in a Championship match tomorrow afternoon.
-STUART WATSON previews the potential action.
+Ipswich Town host Hull City in a Championship clash at Portman Road this afternoon.
+STUART WATSON previews the action.

 You may also want to watch: